flightaware/tohil/Doc/reference/tohil_python_functions.rst

-   variable or array element's contents, and any writing of the variable from Python (by doing things with the tclobj such as invoking methods on them, using Python list notation to update tclobj list elements, etc.
+   variable or array element's contents, and any writing of the variable from Python (by doing things with the tclobj such as invoking methods on them, using Python list notation to update tclobj list elements, etc.) will likewise store the value into the corresponding variable or array element in the Tcl interpreter.

 .. function:: tohil.unset(* args)